YawLighthouse/UMG-Slate-Compendium/README.md

 Using shared pointers allows you to assume ownership of these slate widgets without having to call delete on them. \
 *I recommend taking a look at [Epic's Documentation on Smart Pointers](https://docs.unrealengine.com/5.0/en-US/smart-pointers-in-unreal-engine/)*

-> An important note that when casting Slate Widget's it is totally fine to use standard casting such as `static_cast` and `const_cast`,
+> An important note that when casting Slate Widgets it is totally fine to use standard casting such as `static_cast` and `const_cast`,
 > but I do recommend using Unreal's templated cast versions listed below to save time.

 There are also helper classes and functions to make life easier regarding using Unreal's Shared Pointers framework and this includes working with Slate.